Assignment Markets with Budget Constraints: Computational Complexity

-We have already discussed that the problem is in NP, because \textsc{MBSBM} can be modeled as a MILP where all the reserve values $r_j$ of sellers $j \in \mcal{S}$ are set to 0, and such problems are contained in NP \citep{del2017mixed}.
-We know that for the case when all budgets are too high and therefore non-binding, $b^i \geq v_i(j)$ for all $i \in \mcal{B}$ and $j \in \mcal{S}$, the problem is equivalent to the maximum-weight bipartite matching, which admits a polynomial time solution via the Hungarian algorithm \citep{kuhn1955hungarian}.
-Core-stable prices can be derived from the duals of the corresponding linear program \citep{shapley1971assignment}.
-Therefore, the case of interest that can result in increased computational cost is when budgets are binding for participating buyers.
-For our problem, we reduce from the Maximum Independent Set (\textsc{MIS}) problem, which is known to be APX-hard, thus implying NP-hardness. \citet{chen2020fractional} follows a similar approach for fractional matching without transferable utility.
-However, an environment with partially transferable utility as in our case, requires special attention and leads to significant differences. \\
+The proof can be found in the appendix.
+If a decision problem is in NP and is NP-hard, then it is NP-complete.
+First, we show that the problem is in NP.
+In Appendix \ref{sec:milp}, we model the problem as a mixed-integer program.
+Once a problem is modeled as such and it is not exponential in the size of the problem description, there is a polynomial-time nondeterministic algorithm, where we guess the values of integer variables and solve the resulting linear program (LP) in polynomial time.
+The observation is important, because with more complex valuations such as in combinatorial exchanges with hard budget constraints of buyers, the problem was shown not to be in NP anymore and substantially harder to solve \citep{bichler2021or}.
+On the other hand, we know that for the case when all budgets are non-binding, $b^i \geq v_i(j)$ for all $i \in \mcal{B}$ and $j \in \mcal{S}$, the problem is equivalent to the maximum-weight bipartite matching, which admits a polynomial time solution via the Hungarian algorithm \citep{kuhn1955hungarian}.
+Core prices can be derived from the duals of the corresponding linear program \citep{shapley1971assignment}.
+Therefore, the case with unit-demand bidders with binding budgets is particularly interesting.